-West Lea’s Governing Body comprises of one Local Authority-appointed Governor, one Staff Governor, two Foundation Governors, two Parent Governors, five Co-opted Governors and Sue Tripp, West Lea’s CEO.
+West Lea’s Governing Body comprises of one Local Authority-appointed Governor, one Staff Governor, two Foundation Governors, two Parent Governors, five Co-opted Governors and Paul Quinn, West Lea’s CEO.
 The Governing Body meets each term.
 There are also regular meetings for each of our Campus Local Advisory Boards (LABS) and The Strategy and Risk Management Group.

 All Governors are volunteers and work towards making the school better by questioning, monitoring and challenging the CEO and her staff, as well as supporting them in meeting the challenges that constantly arise in daily school life.
 To help them in their roles, all Governors undergo training, individually, as a team and by attending certain staff training days.

 Each year we create an improvement plan for the Governing Body, which is then included in the School Development Plan.
 This helps us to monitor ourselves and look for ways to be better at what we do and more helpful to the school.